 The “Honor the Nevada Enabling Act of 1864 Act,” introduced last Congress by Rep. Mark Amodei (R-Nev.), was an explicit attempt to transfer federal public lands in Nevada to state ownership—at which point public access could be barred.
 While we haven’t seen this language reappear verbatim, Amodei has introduced two public lands bills so far.
 The Small Tracts Conveyance Act (H.R.
 1106) would allow for the sale of some federal public lands in Nevada to private landowners or other entities, and the Nevada Land Sovereignty Act (H.R.
 243) prohibits the expansion or establishment of national monuments in Nevada.

 The One Where the Math Doesn’t Add Up

-Last year, the “Self-Sufficiency Community Lands Act” passed out of the House Natural Resources Committee, but didn’t make it to a floor vote.
+Last year, the “Self-Sufficient Community Lands Act” passed out of the House Natural Resources Committee, but didn’t make it to a floor vote.
 It never should have made it that far.
 Introduced by Rep. Raul Labrador (R-Idaho), the bill would have given management authority for large segments of our national forests to “advisory committees”—no previous professional experience in forest management would be required on these committees.
 Conservation and access would surely be an afterthought to generating revenue, but the financial burden of wildfire management would still be on the American taxpayer.
 That’s why we’ll be watching for something similar to emerge.

 The State Bills